natasharivers/individual_project/README.md

 #### Hypothesis 1: T-Test (continuous vs discrete)
 - Null Hypothesis: There is a relationship between Age and White Race drug overdose deaths
-- Alternate Hypothesis: There is not a relationship between Age and With Race drug overdose deaths
+- Alternate Hypothesis: There is not a relationship between Age and White Race drug overdose deaths

 <br>